efrederickson/ClrBclInLua/Readme.txt

 Why?
 Because I missed the simplicity of the .NET Framework.
 I am open to new project names.

+Note: The new build system requires the .NET Framework 4.0, its a C# project

 The ClrBclInLua project aims to implement as much of the .NET BCL in Lua as possible.

 Currently, it has implemented:
 - Exceptions
-- A type system (Interfaces, Inheritance)
+- A type system (Interfaces, Inheritance), which I am beginning to automate
 - The base object class (System.Object)

 What won't be implemented:
 - MSIL Emitting classes/Assembly loading
 - Many of the classes that relied upon native code